How to water block wires, cables & breakouts

 a) Incorrect PRT® size: The PRT® Tubing selected was too small for the wire bundle diameter.

 b) Excessive Tape: Too much Z-Block® Tape was applied which increased the overall wire bundle diameter beyond what the PRT® Tubing could accommodate.

 c) Excessive Heat: The installer applied too much heat and/or applied the heat too quickly to the PRT® Tubing over the Water Block area.

 Note: Excessive hot melt tape and excessive heat are two the most common causes of seam ruptures.
 Control these an the problem will disappear.

 - Seam ruptures are undesirable and should be avoided.
-Wire bundle assemblies with a diameter of <.250” exhibiting a seam rupture should have the PRT ® Tubing jacket removed and replaced to insure a water tight repair.
+Wire bundle assemblies with a diameter of <.250” exhibiting a seam rupture should have the PRT® Tubing jacket removed and replaced to ensure a water tight repair.
 Follow the correct installation technique to eliminate the problem.

 - Wire bundles with diameters >.250” exhibiting a seam rupture may be reworked and still maintain a good environmental seal.

 Note: Prior to proceeding with a seam rupture rework, consult with in- house Engineering and Quality Assurance departments and obtain approval to proceed with the repair.